RobotLoader: Class Autoloading

 - only necessary scripts are loaded

-- requires no strict file naming conventions
+- does not require strict directory or file naming conventions

 So we can forget about those famous code blocks: